-In addition to the recognition for Sister Laureen, the college welcomed the O'Brien family to the recent ceremony to announce a campaign for a student learning center named the Frank O'Brien Student Success Center.
+In addition to the recognition for Sister Laureen, the college welcomed the O'Brien family to the recent ceremony to announce a campaign for a student learning center named the Frank O'Brien Student Support Center.

 Mr. O'Brien, a former insurance executive and community leader, chaired Maria's board of trustees until his death in 2012.
 One notable accomplishment during his and Sister Laureen's tenure was the college's introduction of flexible course schedules for working adult students.

-The new Student Success Center is meant to assist Maria students with learning difficulties and personal or social challenges, offering support for academics and personal, physical and spiritual needs.
+The new Student Support Center is meant to assist Maria students with learning difficulties and personal or social challenges, offering support for academics and personal, physical and spiritual needs.
 It will include a tutoring center, student support and intervention services, career services, pastoral care and more.

 Dr. Thomas Gamble, Maria College president, described the move as "enhancing our services to non-traditional students and those with learning differences and unique educational needs."

 Mr. O'Brien's family was on hand for the ceremony, including his widow, Mary Beth Casey O'Brien, a former trustee for the college; and his daughter, Maureen O'Brien, a current trustee.